If you are experiencing a “black screen” when you login, please contact NCI at Your Service.

 In alignment with NCI’s Windows Desktop Environment, the Internet Explorer browser shortcut will no longer be available on the Remote Apps Desktop.
 You are encouraged to utilize more modern web browsers such as Microsoft Edge (Internet Explorer’s replacement), Google Chrome, and/or Mozilla Firefox.

-NCI Remote Apps (also known as NCI Remote Access) provides access to your home (H:) and group (L:) drives, email, and various applications (Outlook, Word, Firefox, etc.) from remote locations, such as while on travel or working from home.
-The speed of your internet connection (dialup, high speed internet) will affect how well these resources work for you.
+NCI Remote Apps provides access to your HOME (H:) and GROUP (L:) drives, email, Microsoft services like Teams, SharePoint Online and OneDrive, and various applications (Excel, PowerPoint, Word, Firefox, Chrome, etc.) from remote locations, such as while on travel or working from home.
+The speed of your Internet connection (dial-up, high-speed Internet) will affect how well these resources work for you.

 Before using NCI's Remote Apps, you are required to take the "Securing Remote Computers" portion of the Security Awareness Training available at http://irtsectraining.nih.gov and electronically sign the User Certification Agreement that can be accessed at the end of the training.

 Personally Owned Equipment

 If you are using Windows-based Personally Owned Equipment (POE) and would like to use your PIV card to log in, you are responsible for purchasing and installing an ID badge/PIV reader (also known as a smart card reader).
 Please refer to the Connect to NCI Remote Apps with Your PIV Card knowledge article on how to connect with a PIV card.

 Note: Some laptops are equipped with an internal ID badge/PIV reader.

 If you require assistance or encounter problems, please: